m-zakeri/IUSTCompiler/docs/index.md

 `AssignmentStatement1.g4`: The grammar to handle multiple assignment statements and mathematical expressions in programming languages like *Pascal* and *C/C++*.

-`AssignmentStatement2.g4`: Currently, it is the same `AssignmentStatement1.g4` grammar.
+`AssignmentStatement2.g4`: It is the same `AssignmentStatement1.g4` grammar plus attributes for code and type of rules.

 `AssignmentStatement3.g4`: The grammar to handle multiple assignment statements and mathematical expressions in programming languages like *Pascal* and *C/C++*.
 It provides semantic rules to perform type checking and semantic routines to generate intermediate representation.